 Where to Eat in Florence

 My Airbnb host in Florence gave me these words of wisdom alongside her restaurant recommendations: don’t eat anywhere near the Duomo or the Basilica di San Lorenzo.
 They are the most touristy parts of the city and the restaurants there are notoriously overpriced and not great.

 She said instead, take a walk a bit further from those places and you’ll likely find great food.
 She promised that you will almost always find a good meal near Santa Croce.
-Head into a market and eat where the locals eat – one of the most popular places for lunch is Sant’Ambrogio Market.
+Head into a market and eat where the locals eat in Florence.
+One of the most popular places for lunch is Sant’Ambrogio Market.
 There are tons of places inside making fresh sandwiches or little meat and cheese platters.